i11g/i11g/README.md

 ### Hi I'm Ivan Georgiev👋
-🌱 I’m currently focus on Front - End Test Automation as a last step of my QA Automation journey!
-My interests lies in fields of Test Automation and Web Development with the aim to build efficient test automation solutions, or who knows, maybe one day even develop cool web applications.
+🌱 My interests lies in fields of Test Automation with focus on using Playwright and Selenium as a tools to build efficient test automation solutions!
 👯 I’m looking to collaborate on any project or topic related to Test Automation.
 📫 You can find more about me at [https://i11g.github.io].